Myths & Misconceptions: Robotic Process Automation in Accounting

 Robotic process automation in accounting brought drastic changes in the industry.
-From changing how professionals work, to transforming the way we handle government compliance, it is understandable that even professionals and industry leaders develop fears and misconceptions about the technological innovation.
+From changing how professionals work to transforming the way we handle government compliance, it is understandable that even professionals and industry leaders develop fears and misconceptions about technological innovation.

 To help you dispel the thoughts that are holding you back from accepting robotic accounting, here are some myths and misconceptions about robotic accounting, and the real facts to address them:

 Myth #1: Robotic Accounting will result to the unemployment of finance and accounting professionals

 Probably one of the biggest fears of F&A professionals about robotic process automation (RPA) is that it will take their jobs away.
 Think tanks and industry leaders estimate that close to 70 to 80 percent of finance and accounting services today are going to be automated.

 FACT: Robotic accounting helps finance and accounting service providers give better value.
 With bulk, repetitive and predictable tasks automated, finance and accounting professionals can focus on scaling up their services to provide better insights and value to their clients.
 Aside from which, robotic accounting also gives faster and more accurate results, thus giving professionals and decision-makers worry-free data sets to use in business analysis.